 speaker

 Operator

 Good day and welcome to the Infosys earnings conference call.
 As a reminder, all participant lines will be in the listen only mode.
 And there will be an opportunity for you to ask questions after the presentation concludes.
 Should you need assistance during the conference call, please signal an operator by pressing star then zero on your touchtone phone.
 Please note that this conference is being recorded.
-I now hand the conference over to Mr. Sandeep Mahindra.
-Thank you and over to you sir.
+I now hand the conference over to Mr. Sandeep Mahindru, Thank you and over to you, sir.

 speaker

-Sandeep Mahindra
+Sandeep Mahindru

 speaker

-Salil
+Salil Parekh

 speaker

-Thanks, Alil.
-Good evening, everyone, and thank you for joining the call.
-We entered FY 24 in the backdrop of uncertain macroeconomic environments with clients re-assessing the IT spend and continuing to focus on cost and efficiency programs.
-Q1 revenue growth was .2% on a Y on Y basis in constant currency.
-Sequentially, revenues grew by 1% in constant currency and .4% in dollar terms.
+NILANJAN SHARMA Thank you, Salil.
+Good evening everyone and thank you for joining the call.
+We entered FY24 in the backdrop of uncertain macroeconomic environment with clients reassessing their IT spend and continuing to focus on cost and efficiency programs.
+Q1 revenue growth was 4.2% on a Y-on-Y basis in constant currency.
+Sequentially, revenues grew by 1% in constant currency and 1.4% in dollar terms.
 Operating margin for Q1 was 20.8%, 20 basis points lower sequentially.
 This was primarily due to a 70 basis points of benefit from cost optimization, including utilization, automation, which was offset by a balanced 90 basis point impact from employee-related costs, including higher variable pay, promotions, et cetera.
-Client metrics remain strong with the number of 50 million clients increasing to 79 and $200 million clients at 15, reflecting our strong ability to mind-top clients by providing them multiple relevant services.
+Client metrics remained strong with the number of 50 million clients increasing to 79 and $200 million clients at 15, reflecting our strong ability to mind top clients by providing them multiple relevant services.
 Headcount at the end of the quarter stood at 336,000 employees, which is a decline of 2% from the previous quarter.
-A substantial portion of attrition has been backfell by training and reskilling existing pool of talent and deployment of pressures.
+A substantial portion of attrition has been backfilled by training and reskilling existing pool of talent and deployment of freshers.
 Consequently, our utilization, excluding trainees, improved to 81.1%, which has further headroom for growth.
-We will calibrate the hiring for FY 24 based on available pool of employees' growth expectations and attrition trends.
+We will calibrate the hiring for FY24 based on available pool of employees, growth expectations, and attrition trends.
 Free cash flow for the quarter was robust at 699 million, and the conversion to net profit for Q1 remained strong at 96.6%, led by strong collections.
 DSO increased by one day sequentially to 63.
 Consolidated cash and equivalents stood at 4.5 billion at the end of the quarter.
 This is before the payout of final dividend that happened in the first week of July.
-EPS grew by .6% in dollar terms and .4% in rupee terms.
-Yield on cash balance was .71% in Q1.
-ROE increased to .8% in Q1, a .8% increase -on-year, which is a reflection of our strong cash generation and capital allocation policy.
-Large-deal momentum continued, and we signed 16 large deals in Q1.
-TCV was 2.3 billion with 56% net new.
-Three deals each were in FS, EURS, and communication.
-Four in retail, two in manufacturing, one in life sciences vertical.
-Region-wise, this was split by 11 in America, four in Europe, and one in ROW.
+EPS grew by 6.6% in dollar terms and 12.4% in rupee terms.
+Yield on cash balance was 6.71% in Q1.
+ROE increased to 32.8% in Q1, a 1.8% increase year-on-year, which is a reflection of our strong cash generation and capital allocation policy.
+Large deal momentum continued, and we signed 16 large deals in Q1.
+TC was $2.3 billion, with 56% net new.
+Three deals each were in FS, EURS, and communication, four in retail, two in manufacturing, one in life sciences verticals, Region-wise, this was split by 11 in America, 4 in Europe, and 1 in ROW.
 Coming to vertical segment performance, financial services vertical witnessed continued softness in areas like mortgage, asset management, investment banking, cards, and payments.
 Large and super-regional banking clients in the U.S. have been resilient during this quarter.
 Large banking clients are focusing on vendor consolidation, cost takeout, and self-funding transformation programs.
 Many financial institutions are looking at outsourcing the non-core business that includes taking over existing employees across technology and operations.
-While delayed decision-making is impacting the vertical, our recent deal wins and the strong pipeline will help create momentum and opportunity for future growth.
-In retail, cost efficiency and consolidation continue to remain top priority for our clients.
-There is intense focus on leveraging AI to accelerate digital transformation for enhanced customer and employee experience, predictive analytics, and real-time insights.
-While decision cycles are long, large deal pipelines remain healthy in infra, apps and process modernization, cloud and workload migration.
-The communication sector is witnessing continued impacts from budget cuts, delayed decision-making for newer spends, and slow ramp-ups.
-Growth challenges for the clients persist due to increasing OPEC pressures.
-Cost optimization and vendor consolidation are top priority for clients who are open to innovative solutions and are asking for AI to amplify productivity.
+While delayed decision-making is impacting the vertical, our recent deal wins and the strong pipeline will help create momentum and opportunities for future growth.
+In retail, cost efficiency and consolidation continue to remain top priorities for our clients.
+There is intense focus on leveraging AI to accelerate digital transformation for enhanced customer and employee experience, predictive analytics and real-time insights.
+While decision cycles are long, large V pipelines remain healthy in infra, apps and process modernization, cloud and workload migration.
+Communication sector is witnessing continued impact from budget cuts, delayed decision-making for newer spend and slow ramp-ups.
+Growth challenges for the clients persist due to increasing OPEX pressures.
+Cost optimizations and vendor consolidations are top priority for clients who are open to innovative solutions and are asking for AI to amplify productivity.
 OEM clients are showing greater interest in revenue-generating services, decreased time to market, increased product quality, and improved customer experience.
 Large vertical remains very healthy.
-Outlook for the energy, utilities, resources, and services vertical continues to be positive, though there is slowdown in decision-making.
-Energy clients are coming to us for large-scale transformation programs such as digital capabilities for engine energy transition and Journey to Net Zero.
+Outlook for the energy, utilities, resources, and services vertical continues to be positive, though there's slowdown in decision-making.
+Energy clients are coming to us for large-scale transformation programs, such as digital capabilities for energy transition and journey to net zero.
 Utilities clients are focused on in-flight transformation programs or those required for regulatory compliance.
-Service clients are focused on consolidation and M&A, cloud cost optimization, and legacy transformation.
-Our investment in industry, clouds, and solutions in the energy transition area has helped us differentiate in these sectors, win multiple deals, and build a very strong partnership.
-Manufacturing clients are focusing on controlling their spend and awarding deals which are focused on differentiation.
-Despite the volatile environment, the deal pipeline is strong.
-Areas like engineering, IoT, supply chain, cloud ERP, and digital are seeing increased traction.
-There is a need to increase pace of migration to cloud, increasing productivity by transforming to smart factories and transitioning to smart products.
-We are seeing opportunities across auto, aerospace, and industrial.
-We have revised our revenue growth guidance for FY24 to 1 to .5% in constant currency terms.
-This is due to lower than expected volumes due to ramp down the discretionary spend coupled with lower mega deal volumes arising from delayed signing and longer ramp up time due to regulatory approvals and transitions.
-Margin guidance remains at 20 to 22% for FY24.
+Service clients are focused on consolidation and M&A, cloud cost optimization and legacy transformation.
+Our investment in industry clouds and solutions in the energy transition area has helped us differentiate in these sectors, win multiple deals and build a very strong pipeline.
+Manufacturing clients are focusing on controlling their spends and awarding deals which are focused on differentiation.
+Despite the volatile environment, deal pipeline is strong.
+Areas like engineering, IoT, supply chain, cloud ERP, and digital are seeing increased transaction.
+There is a need to increase space of migration to cloud, increasing productivity by transforming to smart factories and transitioning to smart products.
+We are seeing opportunities across auto, aerospace, and industrials.
+We have revised our revenue growth guidance by FY24 to 1 to 3.5% in constant currency terms.
+This is due to lower than expected volumes due to rampdowns and discretionary spends coupled with lower mega-deal volumes arising from delayed signing and longer ramp-up times due to regulatory approvals and transitions.
+Margin guidance remains at 20% to 22% for FY24.
+We continue to aspire for higher margins over the immediate term with a razor-sharp focus on cost optimization and efficiency improvement.
+As Salil mentioned, we have launched a new margin maximization program across the five pillars comprising over 20 tracks.
+With that, we can open up the call for questions.

+speaker